harshitgarg250/New-Portfolio-Backend/README.md

 # Portfolio Backend API

-FastAPI backend for portfolio website and CMS.
+FastAPI backend for the portfolio site and custom CMS.
+This service provides the REST API used by the public `frontend` and the `admin` CMS panel.
+The API, models and endpoints are implemented from scratch for this project.

 ## Features